jbx-protocol/juice-docs-v1/protocol/api/contracts/jbfundingcyclestore/read/_standbyof.md

   @param _projectId The ID of a project to look through for a standby cycle.

-  @return configuration The configuration of the standby funding cycle.
+  @return configuration The configuration of the standby funding cycle if one exists, or 0 if one doesn't exist.
 */
 function _standbyOf(uint256 _projectId) private view returns (uint256 configuration) {
   // Get a reference to the project's latest funding cycle.